Orientation for High School Students

 AAPS 103 (Orientation to College Transfer).

 Enrollment is open to all eligible students.
 Contact Ocean

 The Peers are trained student workers to provide assistance in orientation workshops and general campus information.
 If you are interested in becoming a Peer, an application is available in Conlan Hall 205.
 Contact Ocean Campus and Center Counseling Offices.

-New incoming ESL students who speak Cantonese or Mandarin may benefit
+New incoming ESL students may benefit from receving comprehensive

-ESL students in Credit or Non-Credit at the Chinatown Center.
+Credit or Non-Credit at the Chinatown Center.
+Spanish bilingual